LidiaMorejudo/therapycentre/docs/wireframes.md

 Wireframes for both mobile devices and larger screens (such as tablets and desktop computers) were created using **Balsamiq and Microsoft Word**.
 The goal was to maintain a clean and straightforward design, with nearly every view having its own dedicated wireframe.
 This approach streamlined the development process, as the layout and structure were already clearly defined.

-This wireframe presents the envisioned design and layout for the therapy session booking page:
+This wireframe presents the envisioned design and layout for the **therapy session booking page**:

 ![printscreen](/static/wireframes/book_a_session_page.png)

-This wireframe presents the planned design and layout for the therapy sessions page contact page:
+This wireframe presents the planned design and layout for the **therapy sessions page contact page**:

 ![printscreen](/static/wireframes/wireframe_contact_page.png)

-This wireframe presents the planned design and layout for the therapy sessions location page:
+This wireframe presents the planned design and layout for the **therapy sessions location page**:

 ![printscreen](/static/wireframes/location_page.png)